flyer8/exness/README.md

 ### Deploying:
 - Before deploying the project, you should to edit inventory file 'hosts', specify the appropriate IP addresses in it.
-- For ingress balancer working should to specify appropriate domain name in `chart.nginx/values.yaml`.
+- For ingress balancer working should to specify appropriate domain name in `chart.nginx/values.yaml` in `serverBlock:` and `Ingress`.
 - Also appropriate A-record should be present in DNS or /etc/hosts.
 For example: `192.168.0.102	exness.local`
 - Then execute playbook:
 ```